2

 • Lucha Libre Taco Shop (Mission Hills.
 A fun place that sells “gourmet tacos” and other yummy vittles)

 • Pizza Port (Ocean Beach.
-With 5 locations, this Original Gangster brewery and pizza place still cranks out amazing stuff nearly 30 years since its birth.
+With 5 locations, this Original Gangster brewery and pizza place still cranks out amazing stuff 30 years since its birth.
 I’m recommending the one in Ocean Beach because it’s a cool area.
 As a bonus, if you’re still hungry, Hodad’s has their original burger place in this neighborhood in case you didn’t get one of their outstanding burgers at the ballpark.)

 Three places to imbibe before the game: